Scooby-Doo! and the Samurai Sword: Plot

 After Shaggy Rogers and his dog Scooby-Doo unknowingly solve the riddle, Mirimoto sends the gang to find the Sword of Doom before the Black Samurai.
 They eventually reach an uncharted island in the Pacific Ocean, where they fight off island natives and the Black Samurai's forces.
 Amidst this, the gang unmask the Black Samurai as Sojo before retrieving the Sword of Doom and returning to Mirimoto, who reveals she staged the tournament to bring Mystery Inc. to Japan to help her find the Sword of Doom so she can resurrect the Black Samurai and take over the world and program the ninjas, which are revealed to be robots, with the fighting styles of her tournament's competitors.
 Miyumi betrays the gang to side with Mirimoto, who subsequently captures most of Mystery Inc. and Takagawa, but Daphne passes the Sword of Doom to Shaggy and Scooby, who escape on a jetpack.
 Though they are pursued by the robots, who steal the Sword of Doom, the pair are rescued by Matsuhiro, a sushi shop owner and samurai who agrees to train them in his ways.

 Once their training is complete, he sends them to the Green Dragon to gain his help in stopping the Black Samurai once more.
 Meanwhile, Kenji unknowingly frees Mystery Inc. and Takagawa, who build an EMP device to stop the robots.
 A repentant Miyumi attempts to take the Sword of Doom, but Mirimoto retrieves it so Sojo can free the Black Samurai from it.
-Mirimoto attempts to control him, but the Black Samurai defeats her and Sojo, revealing that he serves no one but himself, before subduing the others.
+Mirimoto attempts to control him, but the Black Samurai defeats her and Sojo before subduing the others.
 Soon enough, Shaggy, Scooby, and the Green Dragon arrive to fight back with the Sword of Fate.
 With Matsuhiro's aid and the Green Dragon's power, Scooby uses the Sword of Fate to destroy the Sword of Doom, breaking the Black Samurai's curse and rendering him mortal again.
 The samurai thanks Mystery Inc. for freeing him before dying.
-It is unknown what became of Mirimoto and Sojo.